games647/FlexibleLogin/README.md

     hashAlgo=bcrypt
     # Should the plugin login users automatically if it's the same account from the same IP
     ipAutoLogin=false
+    # Custom command that should run after the user tried to make too many attempts
+    lockCommand=""
+    # How many login attempts are allowed until everything is blocked
+    maxAttempts=3
+    # How many accounts are allowed per ip-addres.
+Use 0 to disable it
+    maxIpReg=0
+    # The user should use a strong password
+    minPasswordLength=4
     # Should this plugin check for player permissions
     playerPermissions=false
     # If command only protection is enabled, these commands are protected.
 If the list is empty all commands are protected